-Do I really need to brush twice a day?
+Do you really need to brush your teeth twice a day?
 The simple answer is yes.
 Yes, you do.
 But this would be an awfully short blog post if we left things right there!
 Sometimes, it's the basic things we are neglecting that get us in trouble.

 In recognition of National Brush Day on November 1st, let's take a closer look at the importance of brushing your teeth twice daily so that you don't require unnecessary dental procedures down the road.